Finance and Risk Management Committee Charter

 - Review entry into and status of Duke Energy’s credit facilities.

-- Review periodically investment guidelines and performance, including investment aspects of pension trusts and other employee benefits programs.
+- Review periodically investment guidelines and performance, including investment aspects of pension trusts and other employee benefits programs, as well as nuclear decommissioning trust investments.

 - Review financial implications of any significant transactions requiring Board approval, such as mergers, acquisitions, reorganizations and divestitures.